Knowledge is not power.

 In 1999, I started a marketing agency called MWI.

-For seven years, I rode a rollercoaster of profit and loss until I was buried in a mountain of debt.
-On the personal side, I hadn’t paid myself a dime in four years.
+For seven years, I rode a rollercoaster of profit and loss until I was buried under a mountain of debt.
+In addition, I hadn’t paid myself a dime in four years.

 My wife and I lived in a studio apartment above a garage and shared a small car with no air conditioning.

 I worked 100 hour weeks, often slept on the office floor, missed family events, and ignored important relationships.

 My health also suffered.
 I also weighed 239 lbs, about 70 lbs more than I should, and couldn’t walk up a single flight of stairs without wheezing for five minutes afterward.